NewCOVID-19 Resources, Spotlight, Year in Review

 More recent news from Concordia

-Check out the spring 2018 issue of CUW’s official magazine
+Check out the spring/summer 2020 issue of CUW’s official magazine

-Editor's note: This story first appeared in the spring 2018 issue of the Concordian, the official magazine of Concordia University Wisconsin.
+This list first appeared in the fall 2018 issue of the Concordian, the official magazine of Concordia University Wisconsin.